 You should purchase a set of extra sealing rings, keeping one ring for savory dishes and one ring for sweet dishes.
 This is because the sealing rings tend to hold onto the smells of previously cooked dishes, and you don’t want that beef broth you cooked yesterday seeping into the delicious cheesecake you’re making today.

 While many Instant Pots include a yogurt-making function (which works really well), this appliance doesn’t always cook creamy and cheesy sauces very well.
 That’s because milk can scald quickly, and cheese can get watery and even congeal.
 If you try to pressure cook a cheese sauce, it can sputter, and escape out of the vent when you release the pressure.
 When using dairy products to make a creamy or cheesy recipe, add the dairy ingredients after the pressure cooking process is complete.
 This way, you’ll be left with a creamier dish that isn’t watery and curdled.
-Plus, you won’t have a huge mess in your kitchen if the cheese sauce sputters out of the sealing value.
+Plus, you won’t have a huge mess in your kitchen if the cheese sauce sputters out of the sealing valve.

 One thing the Instant Pot does really well is retain liquid.
 However, this can actually turn into a negative when you end up with dishes that have a little too much liquid.
 When this happens, add a bit of cornstarch mixed with water to help thicken up the dish.
 Be sure you add the thickener after the cooking process, and not in the beginning.
 This is because the cornstarch or other thickening agents can interfere with the steam being generated by the Instant Pot.